Educational content. GDP data verified April 2026 from BEA / IMF / World Bank. Data revised frequently; always check primary sources for live figures.

 What is the difference between real and nominal GDP?

-Nominal GDP is measured at current prices.
-Real GDP adjusts for inflation, showing whether actual output increased.
-If prices rise 3% but nominal GDP rises 3%, real GDP growth is 0% because no additional goods or services were produced.
-The growth figures reported in the news are almost always real GDP.
+Nominal GDP is measured at current market prices.
+Real GDP adjusts for inflation to show whether actual output increased.
+If prices rise 3 percent but nominal GDP rises only 3 percent, real GDP growth is zero because no additional goods or services were produced.
+The growth figures reported in the news are almost always real GDP, adjusted for inflation.

 How is GDP calculated?

-GDP is calculated using the expenditure formula: C + I + G + (X - M).
-C is consumer spending, I is business investment, G is government spending, and (X - M) is net exports (exports minus imports).
-In the US, consumer spending accounts for roughly 68% of GDP.
+GDP is calculated using the expenditure formula: GDP = C + I + G + (X - M).
+C is consumer spending, I is gross private domestic investment, G is government consumption and gross investment, and (X - M) is net exports.
+In the US, consumer spending accounts for roughly 68 percent of GDP.
+The same total can be reached by summing all incomes earned in production (income approach) or all value added at each stage of production (production approach).

 What is a good GDP growth rate?